Overcoming Impostor Syndrome: A Lightworker's Journey to Self-Acceptance

 Spirit works through me—not because I’m perfect, but because I’m willing.

-If you’re struggling with impostor syndrome, try writing your own code.
+If you’re struggling with impostor syndrome, consider writing your own code.
 Tape it to your mirror.
-Let it anchor you back to your truth.
+Let it be your anchor to truth.

-I won’t lie to you: impostor syndrome doesn’t disappear in a day.
-But every time I hit “go live,” every time I showed up scared but brave, I chipped away at the fear and made room for me.
+I won’t lie to you: impostor syndrome doesn’t vanish overnight.
+However, every time I hit “go live,” every time I showed up scared but brave, I chipped away at the fear and made room for me.

-And over time?
-That’s how I became the woman I once doubted I could be.
+With time, I became the woman I previously doubted I could be.

-If you’re a Lightworker who knows you’re meant to help people—but fear is holding you back—I created something just for you.
+If you are a Lightworker who knows you're destined to help others—but fear is holding you back—I created something just for you.

 🌟 My Going LIVE for Lightworkers course is a heart-centered guide to help you show up, speak up, and get paid for being exactly who you are.
-We talk about energy, fear, money, and self-worth.
+We discuss energy, fear, money, and self-worth.
 We practice going LIVE together.
-And we heal the stories that keep us stuck in hiding.
+And we work to heal the stories that keep us stuck in hiding.

 Comments